pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Pragmas.md

 stdio is enabled by default for all targets.
 Enabling stdio reserves some memory for the file descriptors (stdout, stdin etc) and also utilises some memory to close all open files when the program exits.
 If you don't use stdio then this is a waste of memory.

 NB.
 If the only part of stdio that you use is printf(), then you can utilise printk() which will avoid the stdio memory overhead.
 There are similar functions that bypass stdin for reading keypresses

+`-pragma-define:CLIB_FOPEN_MAX=xx`

+Changes the number of FILE structures that are allocated.
+The default value is 10, for systems without a storage driver this can be reduced to 3 with no ill effects.

 ## Generic console (VT52) behaviour